HZWang96/PEGG-Net/README.md

 # PEGG-Net
 This repository contains the official implementation of PEGG-Net from the paper:

-**PEGG-Net: Background Agnostic Pixel-Wise Efficient Grasp Generation Under Closed-Loop Conditions**
+**PEGG-Net: Pixel-Wise Efficient Grasp Generation in Complex Scenes**

 Haozhe Wang, Zhiyang Liu, Lei Zhou, Huan Yin and Marcelo H. Ang Jr.